TyrForge/YTMPEGDownloader/README.md

 The simplest app to download MP3 or MP4 files.

 # Running / building
-To just run the program without building it into an exe file you can run the "RUN WITHOUT BUILDING EXE" To build the program into one .exe file run the "BUILD EXE" file
+To just run the program without building it into an exe file you can run the "RUN WITHOUT BUILDING EXE" <br>
+To build the program into one .exe file run the "BUILD EXE" file

 # Requirements